 James Stevens is the Programme Officer for the Task Force.
-He is in the final year of his PhD at the University of Bristol, investigating human-elephant
+He completed his PhD at the University of Bristol in 2018, investigating human-elephant conflict

-conflict in the Makgadikgadi region of Botswana.
-James has a degree in Biological Sciences from the University of Birmingham and a Masters in Applied
+in the Makgadikgadi region of Botswana.
+James has a degree in Biological Sciences from the University of Birmingham and a Masters in Applied Ecology

 developing an interest in understanding patterns of conflict but also what influences attitudes towards wildlife and applying this knowledge to reduce

 conflict.
 He has worked on a variety of projects from investigating human access in grizzly bear habitat, to assessing the impacts of human disturbance